benjaminheng/shadowit/README.md

 # Shadowit

 Shadow it!
-A no-fuss way to apply a drop shadow to an image.
+A no-fuss way to apply drop shadows to images.

+Adding shadows to your images is a quick way to give some flair to your website, blog, or project repository.
+Shadowit allows you to easily and flexibly shadow your images.
 Check out some [examples](examples/examples.md) of Shadowit in action!

 ## Prerequisites

 - [Python 3.x](https://www.python.org/downloads/)
 - [ImageMagick](http://www.imagemagick.org/script/binary-releases.php)

-## Quick Start
+## Usage

 ```bash
 $ python shadowit.py <input_file> [options...]
 ```

+**Changing defaults**

+Have your favorite configuration?
+Easily modify the default parameters by changing the values at the top of `shadowit.py`!

 ## Options